 If you purchase a refurbished item from the original manufacturer, you should be covered according to the terms (assuming there is an extended warranty offered by the original manufacturer).
 Be very careful about purchasing refurbished electronics from third-party retailers because those warranties offered by those retailers will not qualify for coverage.

 Also keep in mind that refurbished warranties are usually much shorter compared to new products so always pat extra attention to the time limitations.

 Are iPhones covered by the Amex extended warranty?

 The question gets a little tricky when you’re talking about Applecare.
-Amex should provide you with two additional years of coverage with Applecare since plans are usually 2 to 3 years.
-The issue is that some have reported they were denied coverage since Applecare was considered secondary coverage.
+Amex should provide you with one additional year of coverage with Applecare since plans are usually 2 to 3 years.
+The issue is that some have reported they were denied coverage since Applecare was considered “secondary coverage.”

 Is Pay with Points covered?

 Yes, for accounts enrolled in the Membership Rewards Points and/or Pay with Points, an item is eligible for coverage if it was purchased through the redemption of Membership Rewards Points and/or Pay with Points.

 What if the manufacturer goes out of business?

 It’s possible that you could purchase an item with a warranty and that the entity offering the warranty goes out of business which could result in the end of that warranty.
 If that happens, Amex still has your back and they will provide coverage, not to exceed the original manufacturer’s warranty up to two years from the date the Card Member is notified of such event.